appliedsec/djangular/README.md

 Configuration Changes Needed for Djangular
 ------------------------------------------

-+ As soon as you install Djangular inside a project, you will need to run the `makeangularsite` command to properly setup Testacular into your default site directory.
-Note that you may need to edit these configuration files to load any additional javascript libraries.

-        python manage.py makeangularsite

 + Djangular needs to be placed as an app inside a Django project and added to the INSTALLED_APPS setting.
 Also, the staticfiles contrib library will need to be included if it isn't.